ggonnella/fastsubtrees/docs/paper.md

 constructing trees from any source (e.g. from tabular files, or from database tables).
 Examples of generator functions are provided.

-After the tree representation has been created or loaded from file, it can be used for finding any node in constant time and extracting the subtree under that node in time proportional to the output subtree size.
-To achieve this, in the tree representation the node numbers and the subtree sizes under each node are stored in depth-first traversal order.
+After the tree representation has been created or loaded from the file, it can be used for finding any node in constant time and extracting the subtree under that node in the time proportional to the output subtree size.
+To achieve this, in the tree representation, the node numbers and the subtree sizes under each node are stored in depth-first traversal order.
 Furthermore, an index table is provided which gives the ordinal position of each node in the depth-first representation.

 The tree representation is dynamic, i.e. it is possible to add and remove subtrees.
-The subtree adding is achieved by finding the insertion position in the depth-first representation and adding there the subtree, and correcting accordingly the node positions in the index table.
+The subtree adding is achieved by finding the insertion position in the depth-first representation and inserting the subtree, and correcting accordingly the node positions in the index table.
 The subtree removing is achieved by marking the corresponding nodes as deleted.